About the scheme

 Scheme update

-For more information on the scheme please see our FAQs documents, area map and consultation update leaflet in the useful documents list at the bottom of this page.
+For more information on the scheme please view our FAQs documents and area map in the useful documents at the bottom of this page.

 Important dates